 The typing test is a critical component of your written test score and you are required to complete the online typing test within 90 days (before or after) your written exam.
 You will be allowed four (4) attempts at the typing test every seven (7) days and are responsible for selecting the score that you want PST to forward to the agencies you have applied with.

-All applicants must type 50 words per minute as the corrected speed.
+All applicants must type 50 words per minute as the corrected speed with 90% accuracy.
 Please go to www.learn2type.com to test your typing speed.

 |US Citizen/Lawful Permanent Resident||US Citizen or Lawful Permanent Resident|

 |Felony Conviction(s) as an Adult||No adult felony convictions at any time.|